Syncinus/ReactionCats/Reaction Cats Beta 3/Cat Stuff/Other Cat Types/Premium Cats/Premium Profiles/Spooky.md

 Spooky Ability CatBux:

-Whenever Spooky Uses His Spooky Ability, You Gain 10 CatBux, Spooky
+Whenever Spooky Uses His Spook Ability, You Gain 10 CatBux, Spooky

 Also Gains +5 Defense For The Rest Of The Round (Stacks)

 Levels And Spooky:

-Every Time You Use The Spooky Ability 5 Times You Can Level Up Once,
+Every Time You Use The Spook Ability 5 Times You Can Level Up Once,

 This Is Extremely Useful.